Yashaswini278/Yashaswini278.github.io/_pages/research.md

 #display_categories: [work, fun]
 horizontal: false
 ---
-I am interested in almost all aspects and possibilities of **NeuroAI**.
-Some of the areas that I have explored and am especially interested in are:
+**What makes the brain such an amazing learner?** This question drives my passion for **NeuroAI**—the field where neuroscience and artificial intelligence meet.
+While I'm interested in many aspects of this field, a few topics really stand out to me:

-- **Local learning rules implemented by the brain - Hebbian, Neo-Hebbian; Sparsity**
+- **How the brain learns locally - Hebbian, Neo-Hebbian; Sparsity** /
+/

-I am particularly interested in exploring the **local learning rules** that the brain implements, such as **Hebbian** and **Neo-Hebbian learning**, as well as the concept of **sparsity**.
+I'm especially curious about the **local learning rules** the brain uses, like **Hebbian** and **Neo-Hebbian learning**, and the idea of **sparsity**.
-\
-**Hebbian learning**, often summarized as "**cells that fire together wire together**," is a foundational principle in neuroscience that describes how **synaptic connections** between neurons are strengthened through repeated activation.
-\
+/
+/
+**Hebbian learning** is a basic rule that says "**cells that fire together wire together**."
+This means that when two neurons (brain cells) are active at the same time, the connection between them gets stronger, helping us learn and remember things.
+/
+/
-**Neo-Hebbian learning** extends these ideas by incorporating mechanisms where **plasticity** is modulated by the element of **surprise** or **prediction error**—when an outcome differs from what is expected, **synaptic changes** are more likely to occur.
-This allows the brain to adapt more dynamically to new information, enhancing **learning efficiency** and accuracy.
+**Neo-Hebbian learning** builds on this idea by adding a twist: if something happens that surprises the brain, or if an outcome is different from what was expected, the brain is more likely to change the connections between neurons.
+This helps the brain learn more effectively and accurately.
-\
-Additionally, I am fascinated by the role of **sparsity** in **biological neural networks**, where only a small subset of neurons is active at any given time, leading to efficient **information processing** and storage.
-\
+/
+/
+I'm also fascinated by **sparsity**—the idea that at any given time, only a few neurons are active while most are quiet.
+This helps the brain process and store information in a very efficient way.
+/
+/
-Understanding these **local learning rules** and their implementation in the brain could provide valuable insights into designing more efficient and biologically inspired **artificial neural networks**.
+By understanding these **local learning rules** and how the brain uses them, we can find new ways to design **artificial neural networks** that are smarter and more efficient, just like the brain.

 - **Memory - role of Neocortex and Hippocampus**